ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### A. Create Blacklisted Words in Masterdata Database

-Upon receiving a request to add a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system store the Blacklisted Word in the Database
+Upon receiving a request to add a Blacklisted Word with the input parameters (code, name, descr, lang_code and is_active), the system store the Blacklisted Word in the Database and performs the following steps:

 1. Validates if all required input parameters have been received as listed below for each specific request
    * word - character (128) - Mandatory